 This engine must be maintained with oil specifically designed for high performance engines.
 The life of the engine can be greatly extended if you run a race grade engine oil such a Valvoline VR1 or the many other race grade engine oils on the market.
 Most are available in synthetic grade for those who prefer it.
 However, we recommend running non synthetic racing oil for at least 1000 miles to ensure the rings have seated completely.

-Rather than using mileage as an indicator of ring sealing, it’s better to use oil consumption as a guide.
-We highly recommend Valvoline VR1 Racing oil in the silver bottle.
+Rather than using mileage as an indicator of ring sealing, it's better to use oil consumption as a guide.
+We strongly recommend Valvoline VR1 Racing oil in the silver bottle.
 This brand of oil has an exceptional reputation, and is used by many high performance engine builders, racers, and many street rod owners.
 This oil is totally suitable for street use.
 You don't have to run the off road series racing oil.
-The street/strip series in the light silver bottle is suitable.
+The street/strip series are suitable.

-The 10w-30 weight is recommended for year round use on SBC engines, and BBC engines may run the 10w-40 or 15w-40 grade during hot weather, but not during temps below 30 degrees.
+The 10w-30 weight is recommended for year round use on SBC engines, and BBC engines may run the 15w-40 or 20w-40 grade during hot weather, but not during temps below 30 degrees.
 BBC engines are known for fluctuations in oil pressure moreso than the SBC engines, so the heavier weight oil may stabilize oil pressure readings.
-However, the 15w-40 should not be used during very cold winter weather.
+However, using 20w-50 may adversely effect the function of the lifters.